Film Maker Services

 All-rounder filmmakers — director / DP / editor hyphenate work for doc, branded, short-form, micro-budget

 Here is how this works in practice.
 Our filmmakers handle hyphenate director / DP / editor / colorist / sound recordist roles for documentaries, branded short-form, NZ-on-Air-funded shorts, and Doc Edge Festival / NZIFF / Show Me Shorts / Wairoa Maori Film Festival submission work — shipping single-operator or two-person crew packages out of Wellington, Auckland, and Queenstown.
-Camera kits typically pair Sony FX3 / FX6, Canon C70 / R5C, Blackmagic Pocket 6K G2, and ARRI Amira (rental tier) with Sigma Cine FF / Sony G Master / Canon RF lens kits, DJI RS 3 Pro stabilization, Sennheiser MKE 600 / Rode VideoMic NTG audio chains, and DJI Mavic 3 Pro / Inspire 3 (CAA Part 102 commercial certified) for aerial.
+Camera kits mostly pair Sony FX3 / FX6, Canon C70 / R5C, Blackmagic Pocket 6K G2, and ARRI Amira (rental tier) with Sigma Cine FF / Sony G Master / Canon RF lens kits, DJI RS 3 Pro stabilization, Sennheiser MKE 600 / Rode VideoMic NTG audio chains, and DJI Mavic 3 Pro / Inspire 3 (CAA Part 102 commercial certified) for aerial.
 Post runs DaVinci Resolve, Premiere, and Final Cut Pro X with Park Road Post / Department of Post finishing reservations where needed.
 NZ-on-Air funding pathways, NZFC seed grants, and Doc Edge / NZIFF submission deadlines structure project timelines.

 Here is the short of it.
 Heritage runs through the Taika Waititi (Hunt for the Wilderpeople, Boy — hyphenate director / writer / actor).
 Jane Campion (Top of the Lake — director / writer / co-creator).
 Briar Grace-Smith (Cousins — Maori-led/cast/directed hyphenate).
 Tearepa Kahi (Mt.
 Zion, Poi E — director / writer), and Curtis Vowell (Fantail) all-rounder filmmaking custom.
 SPADA contracts cover engagements with reciprocal IATSE / DGA / WGA standing for US co-pros.
 Iwi consultation governs filmmaking touching marae, wāhi tapu, or whakapapa-major content with Te Puni Kōkiri and Manatū Taonga liaison for indigenous-led IP frameworks.
 Cousins is the precedent for the first Maori-led/cast/directed feature.
 DOC permits cover conservation-land shoots.
-Heritage NZ Pouhere Taonga consultation covers heritage architecture.
+Heritage NZ Pouhere Taonga consultation covers heritage build style.
 CAA Part 102 covers aerial.
 ACC universal accident cover.
 GST 15 percent.
 NZSPG 25 percent grant offsets qualifying spend.

 ACT 03